Havana Plan Piloto: The Platt Amendment

 It defined the terms by which the United States would cease its occupation of Cuba.
 The amendment, placed into an army appropriations bill that was designed to return control of Cuba to the Cubans.
 It had eight conditions to which the Cuban Government needed to adhere to before full sovereignty would be transferred.
 The main conditions of the amendment prohibited Cuba from signing any treaty allowing foreign powers to use the island for military purposes.
 The United States also maintained the right to interfere with Cuban independence in order to maintain a certain level of protection of life, though the extent of this intrusion was not defined.
 Most significant, the amendment forced the Cuban Government to sign a treaty officially binding the amendment into law.

-The reasoning of United States politicos behind the amendment was based on the significant commercial interests held on the island.
+The reasoning of United States policies behind the amendment was based on the significant commercial interests held on the island.
 Spain had previously been unable to preserve U.S. interests and maintain law and order.
-At the end of the military occupation, the amendment served as the primary method of ensuring a permanent [United States presence.
+At the end of the military occupation, the amendment served as the primary method of ensuring a permanent United States presence.
 Due to the previously enacted Teller Amendment, The United States was forced to grant Cuba its independence after Spanish rule ended.
 Since the Platt Amendment was successfully incorporated into the constitution of Cuba, the influence was maintained without direct U.S. involvement in the country.

-Not only did the Platt Amendment outlined the role of the United States in Cuba and the Caribbean, limiting Cuba's right to make treaties with other nations and restricting Cuba in the conduct of foreign policy and commercial relations. but it also established that Cuba's boundaries would not include the Isle of Pines (Isla de la Juventud) until its title could be established in a future treaty, and that Cuba must sell or lease lands to the United States necessary for coaling or the development of naval stations.
+Not only did the Platt Amendment outlined the role of the United States in Cuba and the Caribbean, limiting Cuba's right to make treaties with other nations and restricting Cuba in the conduct of foreign policy and commercial relations. but it also established that Cuba's boundaries would not include the Isle of Pines (Isla de la Juventud) until its title could be established in a future treaty and that Cuba must sell or lease lands to the United States necessary for coaling or the development of naval stations.

 Most of the Platt Amendment provisions were repealed in 1934 when the Cuban-American Treaty of Relations of 1934 between the United States and Cuba was negotiated as a part of U.S. President Franklin Roosevelt's "Good Neighbor policy" toward Latin America.
 José Manuel Cortina and other members of the Cuban Constitutional Convention of 1940 eliminated the Platt Amendment from the new Cuban constitution.

 The long-term lease of Guantanamo Bay Naval Base continues.
 The Cuban government since 1959 has strongly denounced the treaty as a violation of Article 52 of the 1969 Vienna Convention on the Law of Treaties, which declares a treaty void if procured by the threat or use of force.
 However, Article 4 of the Vienna Convention states that its provisions shall not be applied retroactively.